srcML/srcML/README.txt

 srcML toolkit includes:

 * srcML client

-  Both conversion to the srcML format, operations on srcML, as well as, conversion of srcML to source code is accomplished using the command srcml
+  	Both conversion to the srcML format, operations on srcML, as well as, conversion of srcML to source code is accomplished using the command `srcml`.

 * libsrcml

   	The library provides a C interface for translation of source code to and from srcML, as well as, efficient manipulation and fact extraction (XPath, XSLT, and RelaxNG).
-The client srcml is built utilizing libsrcml.
+The srcMLclient `srcml` is built utilizing libsrcml.

 # Building srcML

-srcML is built using cmake, www.cmake.org, (version 2.8.12 or above) and supports builds for OS X, Fedora, Ubuntu, Linux Mint, and Windows Visual Studio.
+srcML is built using cmake, www.cmake.org, (version 2.8.12 or above) and currently supports builds for OS X, Fedora, Ubuntu, Linux Mint, and Windows Visual Studio.

 In source (builds within the source directory) and out of source builds (builds outside the source directory) are supported.
 However, the use of out of source build is recommended.

 ---

 ## Unix

-To generate a simple make file in the current directory run:
+* To generate a simple make file in the current directory run:

-For in source builds:
+	* For in source builds:

-	cmake .
+		`cmake .`

-For out of source builds:
+	* For out of source builds:

-	cmake path_to_srcml
+		`cmake path_to_srcml`

-The following make commands are supported with their usual meaning
+* The following make commands are supported with their usual meaning

-	make
+	`make`
-	make clean
+	`make clean`
- 	make tests
+ 	`make tests`

 ### Unix Distribution Specifics